-The firm’s personal injury practice is focused on providing our clients excellent service, results, and support during some of the most difficult times of their lives.
+When it comes to personal injury, we are focused on providing our clients excellent service, results, and support during some of the most difficult times of their lives.

-Aaron O’Brien combines real world sensibilities and their legal experiences to provide our clients successful, aggressive and conscientious representation.
+Attorney Aaron O’Brien combines his real world sensibilities and his extensive legal experience to provide his clients with successful, aggressive, and conscientious representation.
 We combine a thorough understanding of insurance issues and personal injury matters to ensure that every detail is addressed in your case.
-We are a resource for families when they need us most.
+Above all, we are a resource for families when they need us most.

 Personal injury cases are typically those cases where you or a loved one has been injured as a result of someone else’s failure to use reasonable care.
 The types of personal injury cases our firm handles include:

 - Premises liability (i.e. injuries happening when you are invited on to someone’s property)

 These claims are personal in nature and require an understanding of how your injuries have altered your daily living.
 An injured victim’s damages may include:

 - Future medical bills and treatment

 - Lost income